Nocena/app.nocena/README_hackathon_stablecoin.md

 Nocena presents a revolutionary **decentralized "crypto Patreon"** that addresses the fundamental issues plaguing current creator monetization platforms.
 Our hackathon submission focuses on **stablecoin integration** to provide influencers with stable earnings through USDT conversion, eliminating the volatility concerns that prevent mainstream adoption of crypto-based creator platforms.

+Full specific pitch for this project - http://hackathonpitch.nocena.com/

 ## 🎯 Problem Statement

 Current influencer monetization platforms suffer from critical flaws: